 - Is your recipe looking a little peaked?
 Turn the broiler on for the last couple minutes of cooking to nicely brown and caramelize your ingredients.

-Now that you know all there is to know about making recipes on a sheet pan, here are 5 awesome recipes we love!
+Now that you know all there is to know about making recipes on a sheet pan, here are 5 awesome sheet pan recipes we love!

 1.BBQ Chicken & Sweet Potato Fries